Altiscale/bigtop/bigtop_toolchain/README.md

 where <path_to_bigtop> is the cloned git repo.

+## Installation of Tools for Bigtop Deployment

+This is a separated set of manifests that helps to setup tools for Bigtop deployment.
+The usage is as below:

+	puppet apply --modulepath=<path_to_bigtop> -e "include bigtop_toolchain::deployment-tools"

+By applying the snippet, Vagrant will be installed(the Docker installation will be added soon).

+## Optional development tools

+This isn't a part of fundamental toolchain recipes as we are trying to contain the size of CI and dev- images of docker containers.
+As Groovy isn't required (yet!) for creation of a Bigtop stack, this environment is separated for now In case you system doesn't have already installed version of Bigtop recommended Groovy environment, you should be able to so easily by running

+	puppet apply --modulepath=<path_to_bigtop> -e "include bigtop_toolchain::development-tools"

+Potentially, we'll be adding more development tools in this manifest.

 ## Requirements

-Due to redistribution restrictions the Oracle JDK must be downloaded seperately.

-Download the JDK 64bit rpm.bin file, run it with the -x switch to extract the rpm file and copy jdk-6u45-linux-amd64.rpm to files/.

-The Ant/Maven/Forrest sources will be downloaded automatically.
+The Ant/Maven/Forrest/Gradle sources will be downloaded automatically.
 If you already have them and do not want to download them again please copy the source .tar.gz files into /usr/src.